 Are you clearing out your toy cupboards?
-If your little ones are no longer playing with the old Play-Doh, then use it for trying out casting ideas before you buy expensive moulding products.
+If your little ones are no longer playing with the old Play-Doh, then use it for trying out casting ideas before you buy expensive molding products.

-I work in concrete myself, and when If want to reproduce an object in concrete, I need to make a mould of it.
+I work in concrete myself, and when I want to reproduce an object in concrete, I need to make a mold of it.
 You can invest in a silicon or rubber material sold specifically for this purpose.
 They are fantastic!
-Often easy to use and you get a smooth results, true to the original.
+Often easy to use, and you get a smooth result, faithful to the original.
 But…also a bit pricey.
-Prices differ, but I paid £30 for a litre of the product that I chose.
+Prices differ, but I paid £30 for a liter of the product that I chose.

-So a fun and easy way to try out your ideas before hand, or to make cute little objects that you only want the one example of, is to make imprints in Play-Doh.
+A fun and easy way to try out your ideas beforehand or make cute tiny objects that you only want the one example of is to make imprints in Play-Doh.

 Use a small box to keep the clay in place and press your object into it.
 Remove it carefully, and then fill the depressions with concrete.
 The results will most probably be a slight skew, and the surface rough and uneven.
 But it is instant and very cheap!

 I made a necklace out of my Lego imprints!
 One grey and one painted with ‘Lego’ yellow!!
 I hung it with some platted fishnet remnants that I found on the beach.